 This drastic change affected both our personal and work life.
 While this change affects all of us physically and mentally, it also demonstrates for us how our work environment is also increasingly affected by change.
 At one time, businesses lived by “Five-Year Plans.”
 Not anymore.
 While a plan is still as important as it was in the past, we also must recognize that organizations change, and plan for change.
 Companies are required to be nimble.
 While the degree of change may vary, no doubt, change is constant.

-If that’s true, how do we manage change?
-How do we keep some semblance of control within our work environment?
-First, we need to be capable of change.
-And secondly, we need to meet the challenge by staying effective and productive.
+If that’s true, how do we live in a world of constant change?
+How do we learn to manage change?
+Is it possible to keep some semblance of control within our work environment, even in these times?
+The answer is yes, but our mindset must take on a couple of challenges: 1) that we need to be capable of change, and 2) that we need to meet the challenge by staying effective and productive.

 Change happens quickly.
+The year of the pandemic is the perfect example.
 There are no longer plateaus of stability.
-Instead, most of us experience a continual, never-ending series of changes.
-So how can you manage these changes that are ever present?
-Here are some of the guidelines we can use to address major change.
+Instead, most of us experience a continual, never-ending series of changes, and challenges.
+How can we work together to manage these changes that are ever present?
+Here are some of the guidelines we can use.

-Change has to come from the top down.
-Everyone has to be effectively engaged in the change process.
-People must be part of the change process – they must invest in the change and contribute to its success.
+Everyone must be effectively engaged in the change process.
+They must invest in the change and contribute to its success.
 The process of involving everyone may mean more conversations, planned workshops, regular meetings and constant communication.
-But planned well, change that involves everyone is more likely to “stick” and be effective.
+It may take some convincing, but planned well, any change that involves everyone is more likely to “stick” and be effective.